hli226/mvnimpute/README.md

 heavy metal pollutants data.

-For detailed instructions on using the package and a walk-through example, please refer to the package downloaded with the package.
+For detailed instructions on using the package and a walk-through example, please refer to the vignette downloaded with the package.